isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Fighting Scams with AI and Overcoming Data Poisoning.md

 <div class="isomer-card-description">Data poisoning is a type of cyberattack that aims to undermine artificial
 intelligence (AI) and machine learning (ML) models by corrupting training datasets.
-This weakens the models' accuracy and reliability by adding fake datam altering existing datasets or even removing essential data types.</div>
+This weakens the models' accuracy and reliability by adding fake data, altering existing datasets, or even removing essential data types.</div>
 </div>
 </div>
 </div>